thundergolfer/thundergolfer.github.io/_posts/2016-11-10-learning-large-open-source-codebases.md

 ### 6. Working Through The Code

 Ok so if you've faithfully tracked along with me, you are probably ready to get parts of the codebase running.
 I generally do one of two things.
-The first method is to jump into an IDE's debugger or another type of debugging tool (like [pdb](https://docs.python.org/2/library/pdb.html)) and set a breakpoint at a **important 'jumping off point' in the code**.
-An intelligently placed breakpoint will set you going through a part of the codebase revealing much about how the codebase works.
+The first method is to jump into an IDE's debugger or another type of debugging tool (like [pdb](https://docs.python.org/2/library/pdb.html)) and set a breakpoint at an important 'jumping off point' in the code.
+An intelligently placed breakpoint will set you going through a part of the codebase revealing much about how that codebase works.

 The second method is to try and break a part of the code in a calculated way.
 By reading through the code, your will form ideas about what the code is and what the code does.
 Challenge these ideas that you've formed by forming an expectation of what certain changes will do, and then break/manipulate/change the code to try and do that.

 ### 7. Another Pass

 By now you chewed through much of the codebase, note-taking and tinkering.
-Go back to basics again, and read through the source code 'cover to cover'.
-You'll look on it with 'new eyes' and be able see more into the detail and intricacies.
+Go back to basics again, and read over the source code 'cover to cover'.
+You'll look on it with new eyes and be able see more into the detail and intricacies.

 ### 8. Lock Into Your Area Of Interest

 This is the stuff you do once you have a solid understanding of the codebases subsystems.
 From the start, you may have found a particular part of the codebase interesting and wanted to contribute specifically in that area.
-Now you should be ready to drill into that area and build yourself into a position.
+Now you should be ready to drill into that area and build yourself into a position of confidence.

 ### And There We Go

 That's how I'm reading large open-source codebases.
 I'll be hopefully updating this with more specific and practical tips in future, and will also modify the content if my approach changes to something I consider more effective.
 For now, thanks for reading.